Looking for a way to integrate WPForms with Elementor?

 You can set the form title from the setting option.
 Click on the setting option from the left dashboard and then add a form title and description.
 Then you can add the submit button and submit the processing text.
 Add submit button CSS classes and enable anti-spam protection, dynamic field population, and AJAX submission.

 When your form is ready click on the Save button to save your form.

 Now go to WPForms > All Forms to see all of your created forms.
 Here you can see your created form with a shortcode.
 You need to copy the shortcode and then integrate your form with Elementor using that shortcode.

 Add WPForms shortcode in Elementor

 First, open up the page with the Elementor editor where you want to add the field.
-Elementor has shortcode widgets that will enable you to add shortcodes in Elementor pages.
+Elementor has shortcode widgets that will enable you to add shortcodes to Elementor pages.

 Now copy the shortcode of your created form from WpForms> All forms and paste the shortcode here.

-We hope this article will help you to add WPForms in Elementor.
-See our other tutorial to learn How to add Ninja form to Elementor page.
+We hope this article will help you to add WPForms to Elementor.
+See our other tutorial to learn How to add Ninja form to the Elementor page.